rmheuer/McAssetExtractor/README.md

 The [wiki.vg](https://wiki.vg) page on [Game files](https://wiki.vg/Game_files)
 is a helpful resource to understand how this works.

+The primary goal of McAssetExtractor is to provide a convenient way to obtain Minecraft's assets, while avoiding copyright issues.
+By providing a tool to download assets from Mojang, we avoid any potential copyright issues from distributing Minecraft's assets.

 #### Building

 Make sure you have Apache Maven installed, then run `mvn package`